opensciencegrid/user-school-2019/docs/materials/day1/part4-ex2-login-scp.md

 1. Install WinSCP from <https://winscp.net/eng/index.php>
 1. Start WinSCP and enter your SSH credentials for `training.osgconnect.net`
-1. Copy the tarball containing Monday's 2.4 exercise exercise to your laptop
+1. Copy the tarball containing today's exercise 4.1 to your laptop

 ### Extra challenge: Using rsync